mrlevitas/udacity_kaggle_ml_capstone/Report.md

 Roman Levitas
 March 2017

-## Transferred Learning Natural Language Processing Report
+## Transferred Learning: Is Physics the Common Thread?

 ### Definition

 # Overview

-The aim of this investigation will be to build a text classifier, but the twist is that the classifier will be trained on topics independent of the testing set, making this a classic Natural Language Processing (NLP) problem with a transferred learning approach.
+The aim of this investigation will be to build a text classifier.
+The twist is that the classifier will be trained on topics independent of the testing set in theme, making this a classic Natural Language Processing (NLP) problem with a transferred learning caveat.

-The data to be analyzed is a subset of the Stack Exchange Data Dump [1] published on December 15, 2016 focusing on 6 topics in particular: biology, cooking, cryptography, diy, robotics, and travel.
+The input data to be analyzed is a subset of the Stack Exchange Data Dump [1] published on December 15, 2016 focusing on 6 topics in particular: biology, cooking, cryptography, diy, robotics, and travel.
 The testing set is a 7th topic--physics.
-In effect, the classifier to be designed will have knowledge of 6 seemingly independent topics through which we can investigate the idea of there being a common thread or unifying theme if looked at from the perspective of physics.
+In effect, the classifier to be designed will have knowledge of 6 seemingly independent topics through which we can investigate the idea of there being a common thread or unifying theme, which is physics.

 The history of Stack Exchange's question-and-answer format dates back to as recent as 2008 when StackOverflow was created, the originating leg of the Stack Exchange network, which allows users to crowdsource knowledge on the topic of computer science/software engineering.

-The data dump contains the titles, text, (the input set) and tags (which is what we will be predicting via the classifier) of Stack Exchange questions in the form of a comma separated value (CSV) document.
+The data dump contains the titles, text and tags of Stack Exchange questions in the form of a comma separated value (CSV) document where each row is a separate question.
+The Titles and text of the question will be considered as the input set and the tags, or classification, is what will be predicted via the classifier.

 [1] https://archive.org/details/stackexchange

 ### Problem Statement
 The problem at hand is defined by the Kaggle team's competition title: 'Transfer Learning on Stack Exchange Tags' [3] which aims to "Predict tags from models trained on unrelated topics".
-Specifically, predicting tags for physics questions after training the classifier on questions provided in the 6 different fields mentioned above.
+Specifically, predicting tags for physics questions after training the text classifier on questions provided in the 6 different fields mentioned above.

-Underlying in this approach is the presumption that physics is the unifying thread, so the investigation is itself an exercise into a problem without a definite answer but if there is a correlation that can be found, it can certainly shed light and illuminate the grey area in question: Is Physics at the heart of eveything?
+Underlying in this approach is the assumption that there is a unifying thread, so the investigation is itself an exercise into a problem without a definite answer.
+However, if there is a correlation that can be found, it can shed light onto the longstanding question: Is Physics at the heart of everything?

-Predictions can be compared against the physics questions' actual tags and thus the model can be ranked on the correctness of its categorization using metrics discussed further.
+Predictions can be compared against the physics questions' actual, assigned tags in the test set and thus the classification model can be ranked on the correctness of its categorization using metrics discussed further.

 [3] https://www.kaggle.com/c/transfer-learning-on-stack-exchange-tags

 ### Evaluation Metrics
 The evaluation metric for this competition is Mean F1-Score [5].
 The F1 score measures accuracy using the statistical notions of precision (p) and recall (r).
 Precision is the ratio of true positives (tp) to all predicted positives (tp + fp).
-Recall is the ratio of true positives to all actual positives (tp + fn).
+Recall is the ratio of true positives to all actual positives (tp + fn) where positives are correctly classified tags.

 The F1 score is given by:
   F1 = 2pr/p+r